Loading your recommendations…

 Two Roosters Ice Cream

-If you’re looking to cool off in a wide-open space with a scoop of ice cream, head to Two Roosters at Golden Belt and check out their specialty flavors.
-Try the custom lemony concoction recommended by a fan of Two Roosters which includes lemon ice cream with lemon curd and yellow sprinkles.
+If you’re looking to cool off in a wide-open space with a scoop of ice cream, head to Two Roosters at Golden Belt and check out the specialty flavors.
+Try the custom lemony concoction recommended by a fan of Two Roosters: lemon ice cream with lemon curd and yellow sprinkles.
 With locations in Raleigh and Durham, Two Roosters has been named the best ice cream in the state by Food & Wine magazine.